Australian voters directly shape federal election debate.

 - Conversely, older people were less likely to propose or vote for questions or otherwise participate in the online processes, but were more likely than younger people to turn up to the town hall meetings, having heard about them through other than online sources

-In May 2013, the research team released the results of a major national survey (640kb pdf) gauging the public's attitudes to political engagement, trust in government and media, and the current state of the political landscape.
+In May 2013, the research team released the results of a major national survey which gauged the public's attitudes to political engagement, trust in government and media, and the current state of the political landscape.
 The independent national poll found Australian politicians have failed to engage or build a sense of trust with voters just months out from the federal election.